Rethinking Resilience

 We're wrong.

 The truth is far more unsettling: the very adaptations that make us most resilient to familiar threats often leave us most vulnerable to novel ones.
-I discovered this truth watching my son fight for life in a Rotterdam hospital, but the pattern appears everywhere, in Caribbean ecosystems and island economies, in medical systems and marriages, in the protective shells we all build around ourselves.
+I discovered this truth praying for my son as he fought for life in a Rotterdam hospital, but the pattern appears everywhere, in Caribbean ecosystems and island economies, in medical systems and marriages, in the protective shells we all build around ourselves.

 I've changed some details to protect privacy and illuminate larger truths.
 The core story, and the paradox it reveals, remains faithful to what we lived.